-“Were you to be of more limited assistance in realizing one of my preferred futures, then more limited rewards would be your due, and the job would go to someone else.
+“Were you to be of more limited assistance in realizing one of my preferred futures, then more limited rewards would be your due.
 Everyone in my court gets what they earn.”

 Caroline: “We’ll have to see what the future holds, then,” Caroline smirks.
 “I don’t think I’d be half as intriguing to you if I said yes to that idea tonight.”

 GM: “A word of advice there, my dear.
 You have a tendency to fence-sit.
 It closes more doors than it leaves open,” Savoy winks.